25 Halloween Party Games to Get You in the Spooky Spirit

 Halloween Game: Bobbing for Apples

 This is probably one of the oldest Halloween games on record.
 Fill a large tub with cold water and set it on the ground or the floor of a porch.
 Float some clean, stemmed apples in the tub and invite guests to try to catch an apple with their teeth—no hands allowed.
 Anyone who gets an apple deserves a prize.
+To keep things safe, make sure to switch out the water and apples after one person is finished.

 Halloween Game: What Am I?